phptek/silverstripe-verifiable/README.md

 You'll also need to install a simple cron job on your hosting environment which invokes `UpdateProofController`.
 This will do the job of periodically querying the backend for a full-proof (Chainpoint backend only).

     ./vendor/bin/sake verifiable/tools/update

+## Extending

+The true power of this module for developers is twofold:

+ 1. Give developers the ability to supply their own data to be hashed and submitted.

+All developers need to do is declare a `verify()` method on any decorated and [versioned](https://github.com/silverstripe/silverstripe-versioned) `DataObject` subclass, and the module will call it on every write.
+Uses of this method might be to notarise uploaded `File` objects or use SilverStripe to become the next [NewsDiffs](https://newsdiffs.org/).
+See the configuration section below.

+ 2. To use an alternative to Chainpoint, the module's pluggable API allows developers to use a different Merkle backend.

+See the `GatewayProvider` and `ServiceProvider` interfaces in the "src/Backend" directory, as well as `BackendServiceFactory` to see how backends are instantiated.

 ## Known Issues and Caveats